On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

-\paragraph{Generality of ND-MT potential in addressing multi-modality} Finally, we evaluate the generality of ND-MT potential across different language pairs.
+\paragraph{Generality of ND-MT in Addressing Multimodality} Finally, we evaluate the generality of ND-MT potential across different language pairs.
 We test ⟨German, English⟩ and ⟨Russian, English⟩ in both directions with five state-of-the-art LLM-based MT models~\cite{llama2,qwen2.5,qwen3}.
-The results in Figure~\ref{fig:delta_all_en-de-ru} exhibit similar trends to those observed in Figure~\ref{fig:delta_all_en-zh}, leading us to conclude that modern ND-MT systems demonstrate significant potential for generating diverse candidates under semantic equivalence, effectively addressing multi-modality limitations.
+The results in Figure~\ref{fig:delta_all_en-de-ru} exhibit similar trends to those observed in Figure~\ref{fig:delta_all_en-zh_mean}, leading us to conclude that modern ND-MT systems demonstrate significant potential for generating diverse candidates while maintain semantic equivalence, effectively addressing multimodality limitations.
 Our experimental evidence indicates that modern MT systems learn translation through semantic equivalence and lexical diversity, positioning them as viable alternatives to D-MT systems.
 Future research can unlock the full potential of ND-MT systems in generating higher-quality translation candidates.